 Professor Queenie Lai currently serves as Associate Dean of Teaching and Learning of CUHK Faculty of Law.
 She formerly served as the Deputy Programme Director of the Postgraduate Certificate of Laws (PCLL) Programme.

-Professor Lai specialises in teaching corporate practice and is the course leader for a range of undergraduate and postgraduate courses, including Corporate Finance, Writing and Drafting Commercial Documents (Mergers & Acquisitions).
+Professor Lai specialises in teaching corporate practice and is the course leader for a range of undergraduate and postgraduate courses, including Corporate Finance, and Writing and Drafting Commercial Documents (Mergers & Acquisitions).
 Over the years, she has taught many subjects in the Bachelor of Laws, Master of Laws and Postgraduate Certificate of Laws Program including Commercial Practice, Public Listed Companies and the Law, Business and the Law in Hong Kong and Professional Practice.

 Prof. Lai was selected by the Pro Vice-Chancellor and awarded the CUHK Faculty of Law’s inaugural Excellent Teacher Award in recognition of her commitment to excellence in teaching in 2015.
 She received the CUHK Faculty of Law Teaching Excellence Award again in 2018.

 Prof. Lai is also the Principal Investigator of the “Simulated Clients in Professional Legal Education” project, awarded a teaching grant of HK$459,250 for the 2016-2019 triennium by the University Grants Committee.